WHY CHOOSE AMOSKEAG?

 Long viewing period

 Our sale catalogs ship out two weeks prior to the sale, in the case of single day auctions, and a full three weeks prior to the sale in the case of two-day sales.
-As soon as these catalogs go out, we are open for preview!
-This gives potential bidders an inordinately long time to view, consider, plan bidding strategy, and if necessary, even re-view the items on-which they are bidding.
-Our preview is not relegated merely to day-time business hours, there are opportunities for evening viewing prior to the sale as well, and the sale hall is open a full three hours prior to hammer time for pre-viewers wishing to inspect arms on sale day.
+As soon as these catalogs go out, we are open for previews!
+This gives potential bidders a long time to view, consider, plan bidding strategy, and if necessary, even re-view the items on-which they are bidding.
+Our preview is not relegated merely to day-time business hours, we have opportunities for evening viewing prior to the sale, and the sale hall is open a full three hours prior to hammer time for pre-viewers wishing to inspect arms on sale day.